On nef subvarieties: Weakly movable cone

 One might want to study the closure of the convex cone generated by the cycle class of nef subvarieties of dimension $d$ (in $\N_d(X)$) instead.
-We now give an example where it is not of full dimension, when $d=\dim X-1$. \begin{lemma}[{\cite[Corollary 3.4]{Ottem}}] Let $X$ be a normal projective variety over $k$.
-Let $Y\subset X$ be a nef subscheme of codimension $1$.
+However, the cone may not be of full dimension, when $d=\dim X-1$ and $X$ is singular. \begin{lemma}[{\cite[Corollary 3.4]{Ottem}}] Let $X$ be a normal projective variety over $k$ and $Y\subset X$ be a nef subscheme of codimension $1$.
 Then $Y$ is a (nef) Cartier divisor. \end{lemma} \begin{proof} Let $\pi:\Bl_Y X\rightarrow X$ be the blowup of $X$ along $Y$, with exceptional divisor $E$.
-Then $\pi|_E: E\rightarrow Y$ is equidimensional of relative dimension $0$, by proposition \ref{prop: equi}.
+Then $\pi|_E: E\rightarrow Y$ is equidimensional of relative dimension $0$, by Proposition \ref{prop: equi}.
 Therefore, $\pi$ is quasi-finite.
 A proper and quasi-finite morphism is finite, so $\pi$ is finite and birational, with $X$ normal.
-This implies that $\pi$ is in fact an isomorphism. \end{proof} Let $X$ be a projective variety of dimension $n$ over $k$.
+This implies that $\pi$ is in fact an isomorphism. \end{proof} \begin{example} Let $X$ be a projective variety of dimension $n$ over $k$.
 By \cite[Example 19.3.3]{Fulton}, the natural map $\N^{1}(X)\xrightarrow{\cdot [X]}\N_{n-1}(X)$ is injective.
-Fulger-Lehmann gave an example \cite[Example 2.7]{FL1} where $\N^{1}(X)\xhookrightarrow{\cdot [X]}\N_{n-1}(X)$ is not surjective.
+Fulger and Lehmann gave an example \cite[Example 2.7]{FL1} where $\N^{1}(X)\xhookrightarrow{\cdot [X]}\N_{n-1}(X)$ is not surjective.
 We may assume that $X$ is normal in their example.
-By the above lemma, the closure of the convex cone generated by the cycle class of nef subschemes of codimension $1$ lies in the subspace $\N^{1}(X)\subsetneq\N_{n-1}(X)$, hence is not full dimensional. \begin{bibdiv} \begin{biblist} \bib{Andreotti}{article}{ author={Andreotti, Aldo}, author={Grauert, Hans}, title={Th\'eor\`eme de finitude pour la cohomologie des espaces complexes}, language={French}, journal={Bull.
+By the above lemma, the closure of the convex cone generated by the cycle classes of nef subschemes of codimension $1$ lies in the proper subspace $\N^{1}(X)\subsetneq\N_{n-1}(X)$, hence is not of full dimension in $\N_{n-1}(X)$. \end{example} \begin{bibdiv} \begin{biblist} \bib{Andreotti}{article}{ author={Andreotti, Aldo}, author={Grauert, Hans}, title={Th\'eor\`eme de finitude pour la cohomologie des espaces complexes}, language={French}, journal={Bull.
 Soc.
 Math.
 France}, volume={90}, date={1962}, pages={193--259}, } \bib{Arapura}{article}{ author={Arapura, Donu}, title={Partial regularity and amplitude}, journal={Amer.
 J. Math.}, volume={128}, date={2006}, number={4}, pages={1025--1056}, }